flohoss/tokenauth/README.md

 The middleware implements the following authentication priority:

 1. **Token Parameter (Highest Priority)**: If a token is provided in the query parameter:

    - Validates the token against the allowed tokens list
-   - On success: Sets the session cookie with hashed token and redirects (clean URL)
+   - On success: Sets the session cookie with hashed token and redirects with `HTTP 307 Temporary Redirect` (clean URL)
-   - On failure: Returns HTTP 401 Unauthorized
+   - On failure: Redirects to `errorRedirectURL` with `HTTP 303 See Other`, or returns `HTTP 403 Forbidden` (if no redirect URL)

 2. **Session Cookie**: If no token is in the query:
    - Checks for a valid session cookie
    - On success: Grants access to the protected resource
-   - On failure: Returns HTTP 401 Unauthorized
+   - On failure: Redirects to `errorRedirectURL` with `HTTP 303 See Other`, or returns `HTTP 403 Forbidden` (if no redirect URL)

 This ensures that providing a token always validates it, even if a previous valid cookie exists.